 I have found that establishing and maintaining a sense of relatedness and emotional presence in the therapeutic interaction can be a major task.
 This can be an even greater challenge in a video session.

-Several years ago, I started to promote online therapy with growing frequency because I noticed how convenient it was for clients to access.
+Several years ago, I started to promote online mental health therapy with growing frequency because I noticed how convenient it was for clients to access.
 I also realized how convenient it was for me to provide therapy this way.
 This mutually beneficial arrangement presented many possibilities and opportunities, mainly to provide therapeutic services to a larger pool of individuals in a wide-ranging virtual ‘landscape’.
 Yet, this way of providing psychotherapy services was still perceived as an unpopular option, and the growing acceptance was still at a very slow pace.
 The general feeling was that it took away and compromised the essential human element vital to the therapeutic interaction.

-The preferred modality was, as it had always been—the in-person, face-to-face interaction in a professional office at a location that you travelled to for your hour-treatment and then left.
-The reality between service provider and service consumer included a set of taken-for-granted set of social conventions: for the consumer, it involved such practices as preparing, planning, scheduling, and confirming appointments; coordinating transportation and travel time to and from the hospital, clinic, or office; considering the cost, mode of payment and time restrictions, availability, and proximity of parking, and perhaps assessing the practicality of which mode of transportation to use.
+The preferred modality was, as it had always been—the in-person, face-to-face interaction in a professional office at a location that you traveled to for your hour-treatment and then left.
+The reality between the service provider and service consumer included a set of taken-for-granted set of social conventions: for the consumer, it involved such practices as preparing, planning, scheduling, and confirming appointments; coordinating transportation and travel time to and from the hospital, clinic, or office; considering the cost, mode of payment and time restrictions, availability, and proximity of parking, and perhaps assessing the practicality of which mode of transportation to use.
 For the service provider, some of the social conventions included travelling away from home and family to and from a single or multiple professional work locations, proportionally distributing a significant portion of the day between patients, colleagues, and administrative and support staff, and taking on separate and distinct roles from those in their personal lives.
 Overall, there was much more socializing, movement, interactions, and closer physical proximity with others.

 Part and parcel of the normalized reality for the patient may have also included the routine of being greeted by a receptionist on arrival to a facility, waiting at a designated area, and even being called in to enter another room that signaled the beginning of the “appointment”.
 We can certainly imagine the number of “cues” we all got accustomed to knowingly and unbeknownst to us that constituted the reality of attending a therapy appointment.